 - Suggested Overnights: Arnold, Yosemite NP, Shaver Lake, King’s Canyon NP, Sequoias NP

-If your mental picture of Redwoods is the behemoth Giant Sequoias rather than towering Coastal Redwoods, consider this Giant Redwoods road trip instead.
+If your mental picture of Redwood forests is the behemoth Giant Sequoias rather than towering Coastal Redwoods, consider this Giant Redwoods road trip instead.
 This six-day road trip itinerary can’t be cut down much – it takes a lot of driving time to reach the mountainous Giant Redwoods in the 75 groves where they are known to live.
 That plus the fact this road trip takes you to three of California’s epic national parks make it the kind of trip you’ll want to do in full.

 Over the course of those six days though, you’ll wander down the western slopes of the Sierra Nevada mountain range that forms California’s eastern border.
 Here you’ll discover some of the most monstrous trees on the planet, including the Discovery tree in Calaveras Big Trees State Park (the first sequoia noted by naturalists in the 1850s!) and General Sherman Tree (the tree with the greatest volume on earth).

 This is the longest road trip route from San Francisco, clocking in around 22 hours in total.
 But when you give your first Giant Redwood hug, you’ll know it’s all worth it.
+You can also choose to start this road trip in San Francisco and end in Los Angeles if you want to try it a different way (and have a one-way car rental!).

 7. Reno/Tahoe Road Trip